Sell on your terms. No Fees - Any Condition

 Spokane Washington

 Spokane is another cheap city in Washington that offers a mix of urban amenities and affordable living.
-It has a median home price of $405,072 and an average rent of $999 for a one-bedroom apartment.
+It has a median home price of $405,072 and an average one-bedroom rent of $999.

 If you want to experience city life minus the high costs of larger metropolitan areas, Spokane is an excellent choice.
 The home price-to-income ratio in Spokane is a low 3.07, making it one of the most cost-effective cities to buy a home.